wiksla/f5-bigip-journeys-app/README.md

 ----
 ## Description
 F5 BIG-IP Journeys app assists with migrating a configuration from BIG-IP versions 11.5.0 or higher to BIG-IP 14.1.x running on the VELOS platform.
 It allows:
-+ flagging source configuration feature parity gaps and fixing them with custom or F5 recommended solutions
++ flagging source configuration feature parity gaps and fixing them with custom or F5 recommended solutions,
-+ automated deployment of the updated configuration to VELOS VM tenant and post deployment validation validation
++ automated deployment of the updated configuration to VELOS VM tenant and post deployment validation.

 List of supported features:
-+ Compatibility level
++ Compatibility level,
-+ Double Tagging
++ Double Tagging,
-+ Hardware Class of Service
++ Hardware Class of Service,
-+ Management dhcp
++ Management dhcp,
-+ PEM [2]
++ PEM [2],
-+ Service Provider DAG
++ Service Provider DAG,
-+ sPVA [1]
++ sPVA [1],
-+ Trunk
++ Trunk,
-+ Virtual Wire
++ Virtual Wire,
-+ VLAN groups
++ VLAN groups,
-+ Wildcard allow-list
++ Wildcard allow-list.

 **Journey App does not support** following feature parity gaps, which: